CyberSecuriTim/ad-gpo-deployment/README.md

 <h3> STEP 1.2: Create the Group Policy Object (GPO) </h3>

 - Open the "Group Policy Management" console
-   - Right click the Organizational Unit where all the domain client computers reside "_CLIENTS" (this OU was created in the previous lab) and create the group policy object (GPO) and link it here.
+   - Right-click the Organizational Unit where all the domain client computers reside "_CLIENTS" (this OU was created in the previous lab) and create the group policy object (GPO) and link it here.
    - Name this new GPO "Enable RDP for Non-Admin Users".